 Florence is a medium-sized city located in the state of Alabama.
 With a population of 40,026 people and 15 constituent neighborhoods, Florence is the 11th largest community in Alabama.

-Unlike some cities, Florence isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Florence are a mix of both white- and blue-collar jobs.
+Florence is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Florence is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Florence who work in sales jobs (13.57%), office and administrative support (13.07%), and food service (8.21%).

 One of the benefits of Florence is that there is very little traffic.
 The average commute to work is 18.41 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.